-We can wind up a Spanish estate without you having to travel to Spain
+We can wind up a Spanish estate without you having to travel to Spain.

 Wills and Inheritance